ruester/gfz-command-line-tool-repository/README.md

 <context:component-scan base-package="org.n52">
 ```

-This is necessary for the server that it searches for repositories that are not
+This is necessary for the server to searche for repositories that are not
 part of the org.n52.wps package.

 6. Create the docker images for the processes